Carpal Tunnel Syndrome Treatment

 What Causes Carpal Tunnel Syndrome?

-The pressure in this tunnel increases as we grow older due to thickening of the tendons from repeated daily use.
+As we age, the pressure in the carpal tunnel increases due to thickening of the tendons from repeated daily use, leading to hand numbness.
 Other conditions such as wrist fractures, gout, or tumours may also increase the pressure in this tunnel.
-The increased pressure decreases blood flow to the nerve, impairing its function.

 Carpal tunnel syndrome is also commonly associated with frequent repetitive work using the hands for long hours.
 Production line workers and homemakers, and those who work long hours at the computer keyboard with poor posture are at greater risk.